 Passive exercises can help you maintain range of motion and regain control of your muscles.
 During passive exercises, a therapist moves your muscles for you, or you move them yourself using your non-affected arm.

 Make sure you avoid moving your arm into a painful position.
-Since flaccidity can also affect sensation, you might not be able to tell if you are pulling the muscle wrong.
+Since you may have sensory loss along with flaccidity, you might not be able to tell if you are pulling the muscle wrong.
 Have your physical or occupational therapist show you the correct movements before trying them at home.

 2. Mirror Therapy